Machine Learning lifecycle challenges

 The Model Registry facilitates the transition of models to stages: None, Staging, Production, and Archived.
 Progression of a model from one stage to another can be subject to an approval process.
 Each of the stages can have different functions.
 For example, Staging can be used for model testing, while Production is for models that have completed the testing or review processes and have been deployed to applications.
 When a model needs to be retired from Production it can be moved to Archive.

 Let’s select a version of the model and transition it to Production.

 Finally, we can load the model from production, the Keras model will be loaded as a Python function.
 Pass in some test data and make some predictions.
-MLflow's python_function provides a consistent API across machine learning frameworks, ensuring that the same application inference code continues to work even when a new model version is introduced.
+MLflow’s python_function provides a consistent API across machine learning frameworks, ensuring that the same application inference code continues to work even after the introduction of a new model version.

-MLflow, together with the Databricks Unified Analytics platform together creates a uniquely powerful environment to create and manage end to end ML Lifecycle efficiently.
-Some of the features related to Machine Learning experiments we discussed in this blog are:
+MLflow, together with the Databricks Unified Analytics platform creates a uniquely powerful environment to create and manage end to end ML Lifecycle efficiently.
+In this blog post, we discussed some of the features related to Machine Learning experiments:

 At Infinite Lambda we architect end-to-end integrated solutions with the Databricks Platform on the cloud.
 We will also help with all aspects of technical implementation.

-Have a chat with us email@example.com to find out more!
+Have a chat with us at firstname.lastname@example.org to find out more!